raako71/hypa.space/README.md

 Add new of each, and handling for each case
 Pass category data to parent
 Save Category to user doc and merge.
+Load categories from user doc and merge with global categories.

 REMAINING:
-Load categories from user doc (fetchLocalCategories function) and merge with categories.
 Save item to productTree object in userdoc (same as CategoryTree without name key).

 Individual Product Page.